Introduction

 Issues with Traditional Model Building

-1. Poor Data Quality: Model-centric AI often focuses more on improving the model’s architecture, overlooking the importance of data quality.
-Poor or inconsistent data quality can lead to inaccuracy in predictions.
-For example, a machine learning model for predicting customer churn could produce inaccurate results if the data fed to it is noisy or inconsistent.
+Model-centric AI often prioritizes improving the model’s architecture while overlooking data quality.
+Inaccurate or inconsistent data can lead to flawed predictions, as seen in a machine learning model for customer churn prediction when fed with noisy or inconsistent data.

-3. Over-emphasis on Big Data: The common belief that more data is always better does not hold true for all uses, especially for industries with limited data.
-In many cases, smaller amounts of high-quality data may be sufficient and even more effective.
+The belief that more data is always better doesn’t hold for all industries, especially those with limited data.
+In many cases, smaller quantities of high-quality data can be equally or more effective.

-4. Lack of Expertise: Building an effective model-centric AI system requires a deep understanding of the underlying algorithms and the problem domain.
-Without this expertise, it’s easy to misinterpret model outputs, choose inappropriate models, or improperly apply methods like feature engineering and hyperparameter tuning.
-This can lead to subpar performance and inaccurate results.
+Building an effective model-centric AI system requires a deep understanding of algorithms and the problem domain.
+Without this expertise, misinterpreting model outputs, choosing inappropriate models, or improperly applying techniques can lead to subpar performance and inaccuracies.

 What Data-Centric Approach can do?